molgenis/molgenis-imputation/README.md

 * ...

 The result of this process is in binary plink format.
+By default the liftover that is performed is from hg18ToHg19.
+You can change the assembly by using the argument ```--assembly``` .
+The accepted values are: hg18tohg19 and hg18ToHg38.
+Alternatively you can specify your own chain filename with the same argument.
+A repository of genomic assembly chain files is here: http://hgdownload.cse.ucsc.edu/goldenPath/hg18/liftOver/ .
+For example you can download the hg18ToEquCab1.over.chain.gz , save it to a local directory and use the option: ```--assembly /path/to/hg18ToEquCab1.over.chain.gz```

 ## Phasing (Step 2)
 Phasing is the process of determining the haplotype structure of genotype data.
 To phase a dataset it should be either in plink text format (PED/MAP) or binary (BED/BIM/FAM).
 The format is automatically detected.
 Moreover files should be **aligned in the hg19 genetic reference**.
 The command is: